uuf6429/docker-etl/README.md

 ```
 *Note: feel free to have your class(es) somewhere else and then require/autoload them in your include file.*

-## Rationale
+## :thought_balloon: Rationale

 I needed a tool to generate `docker run ...` for existing containers.
-Unfortunately, the tools I found to this were either broken or did not do everything I needed.
+Unfortunately, the tools I found to do this were either broken or did not do everything I needed.